Big Jay Bush and the Houserockers

 The band went through a fair number of members but during their heyday in the mid-late 1960s the band had first Tommy Gaddis and then Nelson Calloway as lead singer.
 William "Boots" Vaughn was the lead guitarist.
 Boots played left handed using an right handed guitar upside down.
 Emmett North replaced Vaughn around 1970.
 Bobby Warren also played guitar in the band during the mid 1960s.

 The band recorded two 45s, the first on the Redbug label in 1966, with Tommy Gaddis singing lead.
 The songs are "Dynamite", a raw R&B pounder backed with the deep ballad "Come On Home Baby".
-IOn 1969 they recorded a second 45 with Nelson Calloway as the lead singer.
+In 1969 they recorded a second 45 with Nelson Calloway as the lead singer.
 "Funky Horns" is basically the James Brown often covered classic "There Was A Time" with different lyrics, it's a full blast raveup!
+At the time of the recording, the band included Bush, Vaughn, Darrell Strong on vocals (formerly of Ohio Rhythm Makers), Calloway on bass, Chuck Wade on sax, and 'Blatz' on drums.

-Around 1972, Bush was shot on stage while performing at an
+August 1972, Big Jay Bush was shot and later died while performing in

 Dynamite / Come On Home Baby - Red Bug 0007